74k1/tix/README.md

 <br/>

 > [!WARNING]
-> This is hardcoded to my daily workflow.
-> Don't just swap out the usernames, hostnames,
-> and hardware configs and expect it to work.
+> This is _hardcoded_ to my daily workflow.
+Don't just swap out the usernames, hostnames, and hardware configs and expect it to work.\
+> Feel free to use it as a reference, not a template. ^-^
 >
-> Use it as a reference, not a template.
+> <sub>Psst: My [DMs are open](https://74k1.sh/contact), should you require help.
+I'm happy to share. :)</sub>

 <br/>